Manufacturing Alliance Aims to Provide Pipeline of Workers

 Manufacturing is growing so fast in Hillsborough County that some companies fear there won't be enough skilled workers to fill open positions.

-That's why the Manufacturing Alliance of Hillsborough County formed this year; to address the "skills gap" by ensuring there are enough potential employees to fill local manufacturers' needs.
+That's why the Manufacturing Alliance of Hillsborough County formed in 2016; to address the "skills gap" by ensuring there are enough potential employees to fill local manufacturers' needs.
 Hillsborough County aims to increase awareness of career opportunities in manufacturing; bolster job training and apprenticeships in and after high school; and coordinate among schools, manufacturers, and workforce development managers to match skilled workers with suitable jobs.

 The benefit is two-fold: Existing and future companies can hire the talented employees they need; and enterprising people looking for fulfilling, well-paying manufacturing jobs can find them.